ssundaram21/dreamsim/README.md

 ## 🚀 Newest Updates
 **10/14/24:** We released 4 new variants of DreamSim!
 These new checkpoints are:
 - DINOv2 B/14 and SynCLR B/16 as backbones
 - DINOv2 B/14 and DINO B/16 trained with the original contrastive loss on both CLS and dense features.
+  - To extract features from the model variant trained through both the CLS and patch features, set `use_patch_model=True` when calling `dreamsim()`.

 These models (and the originals) are further evaluated in **our new NeurIPS 2024 paper, [When Does Perceptual Alignment Benefit Vision Representations?](https://arxiv.org/abs/2410.10817)**